menandmice/micetro_docs/guides/user-manual/devices.rst

 .. meta::
-   :description: The Devices feature in the Men&Mice Management Console - definition and usage
+   :description: The Devices feature in the Micetro by Men&Mice Management Console - definition and usage
-   :keywords: devices, management console
+   :keywords: IP address device, IP address, device scan

 .. _devices: